Home

 1. Don’t isolate your dog by keeping him in a room locked away from the rest of the family.
 If you keep him in a crate, keep the crate in the room with you.

-2. Never punish your dog for separation anxiety symptoms; it will only exacerbate the problem.
+2. Never use punishment for puppy separation anxiety symptoms; it will only exacerbate the problem.